NSLJ/Wings/README.md

 # Wings
 With Wings, You Never Walk Alone

-## Progress so far (Updated 5/5/2021) - will be updated again soon!...
+## Progress so far (Updated 5/5/2021) - will be updated again soon!
 <img src="5-5-walkthrough.gif">

 ## Table of Contents